 If you want to build a stronger, more successful remote team, you have to be deliberate about creating culture and connections.
 That means making all work accessible and easy to find.
 It means coming together and engaging everyone on a regular basis.
 It means finding ways to share context and exchange information.

-Tapping into the world’s best talent, expanding diversity of thought, and increasing productivity are just some of the benefits of remote teams.
-Strengthening those team is challenging, but it is guaranteed to pay dividends in the long run.
+Tapping into the world's best talent, expanding diversity of thought, and increasing productivity are just some of the benefits of remote teams.
+Strengthening those teams is a challenging process, but it is guaranteed to pay dividends for your business organization in the long run through team member engagement.